 Supporters and volunteers have been helping village schools in Burin and Madama in the West Bank since 2010.
+More recently the vulnerable boys’ school in Urif has also received our support.
 For a summary of our earlier projects, please click here.

 Predictably this year has been slower due to the Covid-19 pandemic.
 Our trustees have been unable to visit the West Bank so newly forged links with schools have to wait.
 Please see News for more information on pending projects with our existing contacts.

 Bruqin School playground – renovation of the playground with a grant of about £1900 was finally completed in early summer – letting loose a stream of schoolchildren onto swings, slides, springs, tunnels and other material.
 These photos, taken by the local coordinator, give an idea of the huge enjoyment this project has given.
 NB some were taken before renovation was completed so ignore areas of chipped paint!

 Urif Secondary school – the badly leaking roof (below) was repaired in early 2020 with a grant of £4000 from the OHT.
 This also included the local purchase of two lap-tops for teachers.

 Burin Community School‘s agricultural project which we first glimpsed in 2018 (read about its beginnings here) has expanded massively, partly thanks to OHT funds.
 We financed two additional polytunnels which are up and running, filled with rocket, parsley, chilli peppers and lettuce (below).

 Madama Girls School The sturdy, custom-made podium (below) that we funded last year was in place in the playground, enhanced by an astro-turf cover!
 One of our trustees gives an idea of the scale.
 Money left over from this grant was used to buy art materials at a local shop, so helping the Palestinian economy and encouraging creativity.